jgm/cheapskate/README.markdown

      two

+The amount of indentation required for an indented code block inside a list item depends on the first line of the list item.
+Generally speaking, code must be indented four spaces past the first non-space character after the list marker.
+Thus:

+     -   My code

+             {code here}

+     - My code

+           {code here}

-This implies that code blocks inside list items must be indented five spaces past the bullet or numerical list marker.
+When the first line itself contains indented code, then subsequent indented code blocks should be indented five spaces past the list
+marker:

+     -     { code }

+           { more code }

 ### Raw HTML blocks